ethereum/EIPs/SCCP/SCCP-1.md

 Each SCCP should have the following parts:

 - Preamble - RFC 822 style headers containing metadata about the SCCP, including the SCCP number, a short descriptive title (limited to a maximum of 44 characters), and the author details.
 - Simple Summary - “If you can’t explain it simply, you don’t understand it well enough.”
-Provide a simplified and layman-accessible explanation of the SIP.
+Provide a simplified and layman-accessible explanation of the SCCP.
 - Abstract - a short (~200 word) description of the variable change proposed.
 - Motivation (*optional) - The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.
 - Copyright Waiver - All SCCPs must be in the public domain.
 See the bottom of this SCCP for an example copyright waiver.